-Do they have to take part?
+Do I have to take part?

-No. It is entirely up to you and your child to decide whether or not to take part.
-If they decide to take part and you consent to this, you will be given this information sheet to keep.
-You will also be asked to complete a 'consent form' and your child will be asked to give their assent also which is recorded on the consent form.
-They are still free to stop at any time without giving a reason.
-No questions will be asked if they stop.
-Deciding whether or not to take part in the study will not affect the standard of any medical care they receive.
+No. It is entirely up to you to decide whether or not you want to take part.
+If you decide to take part, you will be given this information sheet to keep.
+You will also be asked to complete a 'consent form'.
+If you decide to take part, you are still free to stop at any time without giving a reason.
+No questions will be asked if you stop.
+Deciding whether or not to take part in the study will not affect the standard of medical care you receive.

-What will happen if my child takes part?
+What will happen if I take part?

-If you complete and send back the enclosed 'reply slip' to me by post or email, I will contact you to arrange an interview at a time and place that suits you and your child.
+If you complete and send back the enclosed 'reply slip' to me by post or email, I will contact you to arrange an interview at a time and place that suits you.
 If this place is not your home, you will be paid for the cost of your travel.
-We can also interview by phone or online.
-We can also offer the option of a written interview/audio diary/video diary/photo diary/ that your child can complete in their own time.
-We will provide them with full guidance as to how to complete this and offer a secure University approved method for returning the information to us to ensure confidentiality.

-I will try to answer any questions you may have about the interview or the HEXI project.
+We can also interview by telephone or online.
+I will try to answer any questions you may have about the interview or the Healthtalk project.

-Before the interview I can show you and your child the HEXI website.
-You can see how clips from other people's interviews look in video, audio, animated, and written formats.
+Before the interview I can show you the Healthtalk website.
+You can see how clips from other people's interviews look in video, audio and written formats.